How powerful is Telemedicine during Chronical Disease outbreak? Have you noticed its necessity at this time of lockdown?

 - The reimbursement process is a huge task to tackle for telemedicine services and can also be confusing and complex with guidelines.
 Most of the denials are reported in this area.

 - Telemedicine has the potential to improve access to quality care and decrease cost at the same time coverage for these services are limited and policy dependent.

 - Required documentations may differ from the documents of the visit.
 So, research plays a major role.
-Lack of determining the services those can be covered often falls into denials.
+Lack of determining the services that can be covered, often falls into denials.